Master of Science in Data Science

 Prerequisites and Foundation Competencies

-The MSADS degree requires students to have competencies that will allow them to pursue graduate coursework.
+The MSDS degree requires students to have competencies that will allow them to pursue graduate coursework.
 Knowledge and/or experience in data science, programming, and specific domains is necessary.
-Gaps in knowledge and experience in these areas can be remedied by bridge courses offered in the MSADS program:
+Gaps in knowledge and experience in these areas can be remedied by domain-specific bridge courses offered in the MSDS program:

 Students who are accepted into the program with certain bridge courses should complete the bridge requirement in the first semester with a grade of B or higher to satisfy the bridge requirement.
 Students may take graduate level courses and bridge courses at the same time.
 Bridge courses do not count for credit towards the degree.

-MSADS students will complete four required courses, as described below.
+MSDS students will complete four required courses, as described below.
 In addition, students should select a concentration from one or more specialization areas in which they have an interest with their advisor's guidance.
-Concentrations currently include computational analytics or health analytics.
-Additional individual areas of interest may be discussed with the advisor in areas such as bioinformatics, business analytics or social analytics.
+Concentrations currently include computational analytics, bioinformatics, social analytics, behavioral analytics, or health analytics.
+Additional individual areas of interest may be discussed with the advisor.
 Students may also take two elective courses from the list below.

-To earn the Master of Science in Applied Data Science, students complete the following:
+To earn the Master of Science in Data Science, students complete the following:

 |Select two courses in one of the following concentration areas:||6|